Ethem Nejat: Family and Education

-His mother's name is Cavide, and his father's name is Hasan.
-His maternal grandfather Ahmet Cavid Pasha is among the Circassian Community of Union and Solidarity founders.
+His father's name is Hasan, and his mother's name is Djavide.
+His maternal grandfather Ahmed Javid Pasha is among the Circassian Community of Union and Solidarity founders.

 After taking high school education at Üsküdar High, he took his higher education in Trade Academy.
 He has been in United States and France before Second Constitutional Era.

 Teaching Life

 Ethem Nejat was in France when the Second Constitutional Era was established.
 After the establishment, he returned to Istanbul and started working as a teacher.
 At this time, he was an author at Ottoman Agriculture and Trade Newspaper.

 His first duty as a teacher started in Alasonya Administrative Directorate in 1909.
 After one year, he was appointed as school director at a teaching school.
 After the defeat of Ottoman Empire in Balkan Wars, he returned to Istanbul due to territorial losses.
 In 1913, he was respectively appointed to school directorate in various teacher schools in Bursa and İzmir.
 In the first days of World War I, he was on duty as Director of Education in Eskişehir.
 He also did voluntary military service for a while during that time.
 Being Director of Education in Adana and İzmir during the war, Ethem Nejat was appointed to Education Supervision in Istanbul in 1918 when the war was over.